ktmDeveloper/nodeBlog/README.md

 ### Uses NodeJS, Express and MongoDB

 <https://shalindra.azurewebsites.net/>
 Link to working version of the app.
-You Sign Up and create/update/delete a blog.
+You can Sign Up and create/update/delete a blog.
 Feel Free to look around.

 Thanks for visiting!